Skip to content

 Are Balos and Elafonissi worth it?

 Yes, if planned deliberately.
 Both can be beautiful and both can be overrun.
-They work best with early starts, realistic travel time, and no illusion that they are casual side trips.
+They work best with early starts, realistic travel time, and enough space in the day for the return.

 Do you need a car for beaches in Crete?